18F/handbook/_pages/welcome-to-TTS/classes/olu.md

 [Here](Insite.gsa.gov/mandatorytraining) is a full list of all GSA mandatory employee and supervisor trainings

+### Trainings offered by GSA
+[Here](https://docs.google.com/spreadsheets/d/1_IofrlGEDxOt54XWSrw9S0RlJOrlVcZjOJlcqxzMOOI/edit?usp=sharing) is a list of an array of classes offered by GSA.
+These classes are open to all GSA employees on a first come, first served basis and most are virtual to make it accessible to everyone.

+This list is updated on a weekly basis to stay current.

 ### Affects Designated Employees and other Compliance Tasks
 * Telework Training